DesistDaydream/notes-learning/content/zh-cn/docs/10.云原生/2.3.Kubernetes 容器编排系统/Kubernetes 管理/性能优化与故障处理/故障处理案例/BUG.md

 <https://github.com/kubernetes/kubernetes/issues/76531#issuecomment-548230839>

 ## Setting volume ownership for XXX and fsGroup set.
-If the volume has a lot of files then setting volume ownership could be slow,
+If the volume has a lot of files then setting volume ownership could be slow

     Apr 20 11:03:37 lxkubenode01 kubelet[9103]: W0420 11:03:37.275020    9103 volume_linux.go:49] Setting volume ownership for /var/lib/kubelet/pods/63c4a49f-bf23-4b87-989e-102f5fcdb315/volumes/kubernetes.io~secret/seq-token-whpfk and fsGroup set.
 If the volume has a lot of files then setting volume ownership could be slow, see https://github.com/kubernetes/kubernetes/issues/69699
     Apr 20 11:03:46 lxkubenode01 kubelet[9103]: W0420 11:03:46.198559    9103 volume_linux.go:49] Setting volume ownership for /var/lib/kubelet/pods/cdb79fa0-4942-4211-9261-a4928f872bd6/volumes/kubernetes.io~secret/prometheus-operator-prometheus-node-exporter-token-snbtf and fsGroup set.
 If the volume has a lot of files then setting volume ownership could be slow, see https://github.com/kubernetes/kubernetes/issues/69699